How to Hire a Paver Contractor to Transform Your Outdoor Space

 Checking your pro’s qualifications and references is arguably the most important step in choosing who will ultimately install your hardscape.

 Unlike plumbers, electricians, and other specialized contractors, paver contractors are not required to have special licensure.
-Paving contractors are able to learn their trade via on-the-job training or through apprenticeship programs with established paver installers.
+They can learn their trade via on-the-job training or apprenticeship programs with established paver installers

-Choosing a contractor with ample experience who is also certified through the Interlocking Concrete Paver Institute (ICPI), which is a voluntary organization, is a great way to determine if the contractor you’re interviewing is the one you should hire for your project.
+Choosing a contractor with ample experience who is also certified through the Interlocking Concrete Paver Institute (ICPI), a voluntary organization, is a great way to determine whether the contractor you’re interviewing is the one you should hire for your project.

 Also, ask to see a portfolio of the contractor’s previous work so you can see for yourself if you like the results.